Doing business with DNREC during the coronavirus period. More Info

 After weighing the fish at an official Tournament Weigh Station, each angler is responsible for mailing his own official entry form to the Tournament Director’s Office.
 Entries must be received by January 31 of the year following the year which the fish was caught.

-All potential state record fish must be examined intact by a qualified person from the Division of Fish & Wildlife.
+All potential state record fish must be examined intact by a qualified person from the Division of Fish and Wildlife.

 To promote conservation ethics, the Tournament includes awards for catching and releasing eligible species.
 Live Release Awards are open to both adult and youth anglers.
 The fish must be released immediately.
 An angler must make the catch in Delaware waters or off Delaware’s Atlantic coastline.